IfcOpenShell/IfcOpenShell/win/readme.md

 easily more than 2 GBs of RAM while converting.

 After this, one can build the project using the `IfcOpenShell.sln` file in the build folder.
 Build the `INSTALL` project if wanted.
-Convenience batch files `build-ifcopenshell.cmd` and `install-ifcopenshell.cmd` can also be used.
-The batch files expect `%1` and `%2` in same fashion as above and possible extra parameters are passed for the `MSBuild` call.
+Convenience batch files `build-ifcopenshell.bat` and `install-ifcopenshell.bat` can also be used.
+The batch files expect `%1` and `%2` in same fashion as above and possible extra parameters are passed for the `MSBuild` call. `run-cmake.bat`, `build-ifcopenshell.bat`, and `install-ifcopenshell.bat` can also be directly invoked from Filer Explorer or regular Command Prompt if BuildDepsCache file exists (x64 version takes precedence).
+Running the scripts without extra parameters reads the build options from an existing CMakeCache.txt.

 The project will be installed to `installed-vs<VERSION>-<ARCHITECTURE>\` folder in the project's root folder and the required IfcOpenShell-Python parts are deployed to the `<PYTHONHOME>\Lib\site-packages\` folder.
 The 3ds Max plug-in, IfcMax.dli, needs to be copied manually to the 3ds Max's `plugins` folder.

-**Note:** All of the dependencies are build as static libraries against the static run-time allowing the developer to effortlessly deploy standalone IFCOS binaries.
+**Note:** All of the dependencies are build as static libraries against the static run-time allowing the developer to effortlessly deploy standalone IFCOS executables.

 Using an already existing Python installation
 ---------------------------------------------